User’s Guide

 Bottle uses a special type of dictionary to store those parameters.
 FormsDict behaves like a normal dictionary, but has some additional features to make your life easier.

 First of all, FormsDict is a subclass of MultiDict and can store more than one value per key.
-The standard dictionary access methods will only return the first of many values, but the MultiDict.getall() method returns a (possibly empty) list of all values for a specific key:
+Only the first value is returned by default, but MultiDict.getall() can be used to get a (possibly empty) list of all values for a specific key:

 for choice in request.forms.getall('multiple_choice'):